Raja radula: Reproduction

 Like many other rays, R. radula presents an oviparous reproduction strategy, meaning that parents produce offspring by laying eggs.
 The eggs have a case of 5.1 to 5.7 cm long.
 The embryos hatch in about 4 months.
+The total length at birth is between 5-6 cm.
 This species reproduces throughout the year, with a peak in late spring/early summer.
 The females and males become mature at different sizes: females are mature at 34 cm disc width and males at 30 cm disc width This species reproduces throughout the year, with a peak in late spring/early summer.
 The females and males become mature at different sizes: females are mature at 34 cm disc width and males at 30 cm disc width.
 Half of the maturity is reached at 4.47 years for male individuals and 5.89 years for female individuals.
 Females can live until 12 years and reach 80 cm total length maximum while males can live 9 years and reach 65 cm total length maximum.
 The average length of 70 cm is therefore estimated to be reached at 9 years.